jbochi/gene/README.md

 `src/uncap/core.clj` has a solver for the [uncapacitated facility location problem](http://en.wikipedia.org/wiki/Facility_location).

 `src/weasel/core.clj` has a solver for the [Weasel Program](http://en.wikipedia.org/wiki/Weasel_program).

+## Going distributed

+You can run the simulation on a cluster running the simulation on multiple machines through two additional optional arguments:

+* `:listen-addr`: The address to listen/receive new solutions
+* `:send-addr`: The address to send/export new solutions

+For example, you can run a master node with `:listen-addr` set to "tcp://*:9999" and any number of workers with `:send-addr` set to "tcp://master-node-ip:9999".
+Other topologies are possible.

+This follows the Island model, where each process runs it's own simulation and some individual migrate from island to island.

+We use [ØMQ](http://zeromq.org/) for all communication.

 ## Running tests